The best aluminium road bikes in 2025, from entry-level to race-ready

 Aluminium road bikes make great, affordable entry-level road bikes for riders who are just getting into road cycling and who don’t want to spend too much.

-They’re also a good option for commuters, as they can usually withstand plenty of abuse and most are equipped with mounts for mudguards and a rear rack.
+They’re also a good option for commuters, because they can usually withstand plenty of abuse and most are equipped with mounts for mudguards and a rear rack.

 Mudguards are also very useful for wet rides and many experienced cyclists will choose an aluminium bike as a winter road bike or training bike.